Neutron-rich nuclei and neutron skins from chiral low-resolution interactions: Novel low-resolution interactions

 All many-body results presented in this work are calculated using the \emph{ab initio} in-medium similarity renormalization group (IMSRG)~\cite{Herg16PR} in the IMSRG(2) approximation, i.e., at the normal-ordered two-body level based on a Hartree-Fock reference state.
 The nuclear Hamiltonian is represented in a spherical harmonic-oscillator basis of size $e_\mathrm{max} = \mathrm{max}(2n + l) = 14$, where $n$ is the radial quantum number and $l$ the orbital angular momentum.
 Matrix elements of the 3N forces are represented in a basis defined by $e_1 + e_2 + e_3 \leq E^{(3)}_\mathrm{max}$ with $E^{(3)}_\mathrm{max} = 24$~\cite{Miyagi2021}.
 The harmonic-oscillator frequency $\hbar\omega$ is selected to yield the best converged result depending on the system and observable, and ranges from 10 to 16\,MeV.

 Figure~\ref{fig:O16_Egs} shows the ground-state energy and charge radius of $^{16}$O as a function of $c_D$ for the different low-resolution NN+3N interactions.
-In all cases we find a rather strong sensitivity of the ground-state energy (upper panel) for negative $c_D$ values, whereas for positive $c_D$ the energy is rather insensitive to changes of the LEC.
+In all cases, we find a rather strong sensitivity of the ground-state energy (upper panel) for negative $c_D$ values, whereas for positive $c_D$ the energy is rather insensitive to changes of the LEC.
 While the NNLOsim family and EM 500 potential show a very good agreement with experiment at positive $c_D$, the EMN family exhibits larger deviations.
-For the charge radius (lower panel) we find an almost linear dependence and increasing radii for larger $c_D$ values.
+For the charge radius (lower panel), we find an almost linear dependence and increasing radii for larger $c_D$ values.
 In particular, around $c_D$ = 7.5 the SRG-evolved NNLOsim and EM 500 interactions simultaneously reproduce both observables very well.
 On the other hand, the EMN interactions reproduce the experimental charge radius of $^{16}$O for a value of $c_D \sim$ 0.
 However, here it is not possible to reproduce both observables simultaneously.
-Therefore, we selected two novel low-resolution interactions based on the EM 500 and NNLOsim~550 with a 3N LEC $c_D = 7.5$~\footnote{While this value of $c_D$ appears particularly large, it is consistent with previous fits of SRG-evolved low-cutoff interactions~\cite{Huth19chiralfam}.}, that we named 1.8/2.0~(EM7.5) and 1.8/2.0~(sim7.5), respectively.
-As can be seen in Fig.~\ref{fig:O16_Egs}, both these two interactions, indicated by a solid star, predict essentially the same binding energies as the 1.8/2.0 (EM) interaction (marked by an open star), but resolve the problem of too small charge radii.
-This observation also holds for $^{40}$Ca, see the Supplemental Material.
+Therefore, we selected two novel low-resolution interactions based on the EM 500 and NNLOsim~550 with a 3N LEC $c_D = 7.5$\footnote{While this value of $c_D$ appears particularly large, it is consistent with previous fits of SRG-evolved low-cutoff interactions~\cite{Huth19chiralfam}.
+However, due to the differences between the 1.8/2.0 approach and NN+3N SRG-evolution, we obtain different predictions for medium-mass nuclei based on the EMN NN family of interactions, as shown in \ref{app:manybody}.
+We were also not able to obtain fits using our strategy for the unevolved NN+3N interactions with the EMN interactions.
+This points to the fact that consistently evolved NN+3N interactions~\cite{Huth19chiralfam} are not unitarily equivalent to the bare ones, likely for lack of induced 4N forces.}, that we named 1.8/2.0~(EM7.5) and 1.8/2.0~(sim7.5), respectively.
+As can be seen in Fig.~\ref{fig:O16_Egs}, both these two interactions, indicated by a solid star, predict essentially the same binding energies as the 1.8/2.0~(EM) interaction (marked by an open star), but resolve the problem of too small charge radii.\footnote{ We compute the charge radius using the updated recommendation for the proton charge radius corresponding to $R_p^2 = 0.707\,\text{fm}^2$~\cite{Zyla2020}.
+This translates into a reduction of the charge radius of 0.012\,fm for $^{16}$O and 0.02\,fm for $^4$He, so very small compared to the total change.} This observation also holds for $^{40}$Ca, see \ref{app:manybody}.